mazetoken/mminer/README.md

 You do not need to mine NFT1-Group Token constantly.
 Mine a few blocks and create some NFT child tokens

-Always send NFT to SLP NFT compatible wallets (e.g. Electron Cash wallet SLP edition or memo.cash browser wallet)
+Always send NFT to SLP NFT compatible wallets (e.g. Electron Cash wallet SLP edition Zapit wallet or Memo.cash browser wallet)

 --------------------------------------------------------------------------------------

-#### If you need any help, ask in Maze Community [Group](https://t.me/mazemining)
+#### If you need any help, ask in Maze SLP Token [Group](https://t.me/mazeslptoken)

 --------------------------------------------------------------------------------------